Acute Systemic Toxicity

 - Developing a scoping document that outlines the current requirements and testing needs for U.S. and international government agencies

 Strickland J et al. 2018.
 Status of acute toxicity testing requirements and data uses by U.S. regulatory agencies [published online ahead of print 3 February 2018].
 Reg Toxicol Pharmacol

 - Collecting and reviewing acute toxicity data to determine if acute oral hazard classifications can be used to assign U.S. Environmental Protection Agency (EPA) acute dermal hazard classifications; results of this review supported EPA guidance for waiving the acute dermal toxicity test for pesticide formulations

 EURL ECVAM Validation Study in the Field of Toxicokinetics and Metabolism

 The European Union Reference Laboratory for Alternatives to Animal Testing (EURL ECVAM) coordinated a validation study of two in vitro assays to evaluate human liver metabolism and toxicity.
 Representatives from NICEATM and ICCVAM participated on the management team for this validation study.

-The EURL ECVAM study is complete and the validation study report was submitted to the EURL ECVAM Scientific Advisory Committee for peer review in 2014.
+The EURL ECVAM validation report for this study was submitted to the EURL ECVAM Scientific Advisory Committee for peer review in 2014.
 A draft test guideline for in vitro measurement of CYP enzyme induction is currently under consideration by the Organisation for Economic Co-operation and Development.
 EURL ECVAM is currently drafting a background document on integrating this method into regulatory processes.

 NICEATM, ICCVAM, and international partners sponsored a workshop to explore alternative methods for acute chemical safety testing.
-The goals of this February 2008 meeting of international experts in the fields of in vitro and in vivo toxicology and human and veterinary medicine were to:
+The goals of this 2008 meeting were to: